cloudblog004/fantasticfoodies/content/en/posts/650-easiest-way-to-prepare-award-winning-easy-tasty-curry-chicken.md

 ##### Instructions to make Easy Tasty Curry Chicken:

-1. In a frying pan, place a little bit of oil &amp; butter.
+1. In a frying pan, place a little bit of oil & butter.
-1. Add the onion &amp; the garlic.
-Add a pinch of salt &amp; black pepper.
+1. Add the onion & the garlic.
+Add a pinch of salt & black pepper.
 1. About after 5 minutes, put tomato sauce and the curry powder.
 1. Now add the chicken breasts.
 (The chicken breasts are seasoned.)
 1. Once the chicken is cooked, time to add the cream!
 And then put the potatoes in and let it cook for 7 mins.
 (It can be coconut cream but i think it&#39;s too sweet for the curry so i just used cream)